-1. Accurate — Translate accurately, without detracting from, changing, or adding to the meaning of the original text.
+- Accurate — Translate accurately, without detracting from, changing, or adding to the meaning of the original text.
 Translated content should faithfully communicate as precisely as possible the meaning of the original text as it would have been understood by the original audience.

-2. Faithful — Avoid any political, denominational, ideological, social, cultural, or theological bias in your translation.
+- Faithful — Avoid any political, denominational, ideological, social, cultural, or theological bias in your translation.
 Use key terms that are faithful to the vocabulary of the original biblical languages.
 Use equivalent common language terms for the biblical words that describe the relationship between God the Father and God the Son.
 These may be clarified, as needed, in footnotes or other supplemental resources.

-3. Authoritative — Use the original language biblical texts as the highest authority for translation of biblical content.
+- Authoritative — Use the original language biblical texts as the highest authority for translation of biblical content.
 Reliable biblical content in other languages may be used for clarification and as intermediary source texts.

-4. Historical — Communicate historical events and facts accurately, providing additional information as needed in order to accurately communicate the intended message to people who do not share the same context and culture as the original recipients of the original content.
+- Historical — Communicate historical events and facts accurately, providing additional information as needed in order to accurately communicate the intended message to people who do not share the same context and culture as the original recipients of the original content.

-7. Equal — Communicate the same intent as the source text, including expressions of feeling and attitudes.
+- Equal — Communicate the same intent as the source text, including expressions of feeling and attitudes.
 As much as possible, maintain the different kinds of literature in the original text, including narrative, poetry, exhortation, and prophecy, representing them with corresponding forms that communicate in a similar way in your language.

 Identifying and Managing Translation Quality

 The quality of a translation generally refers to the fidelity of the translation to the meaning of the original, and the degree to which the translation is understandable and effective for the speakers of the receptor language.
 The strategy we suggest involves checking the forms and communicative quality of the translation with the language community, and checking the fidelity of the translation with the Church in that people group.

-2. Affirmed by the Church - Endorsed and used by the Church.
+- Affirmed by the Church - Endorsed and used by the Church.

 We also recommend that the translation work be:

-1. Collaborative — Where possible, work together with other believers who speak your language to translate, check, and distribute the translated content, ensuring that it is of the highest quality and available to as many people as possible.
+- Collaborative — Where possible, work together with other believers who speak your language to translate, check, and distribute the translated content, ensuring that it is of the highest quality and available to as many people as possible.

-2. Ongoing — Translation work is never completely finished.
+- Ongoing — Translation work is never completely finished.
 Encourage those who are skilled with the language to suggest better ways to say things when they notice that improvements can be made.
 Any errors in the translation should also be corrected as soon as they are discovered.
 Also encourage the periodic review of translations to ascertain when revision or a new translation is needed.
 We recommend that each language community form a translation committee to oversee this ongoing work.
-Using the unfoldingWord online tools, these changes to the translation can be done quickly and easily.
+Using the unfoldingWord online tools, these changes to the translation can be made quickly and easily.